+John Smith is told almost every day that he has the most common name in the world.
+However, other than the name, there is nothing commonplace about him.
 John has played to audiences all over the world, in living rooms, festival tents and sold-out concert halls.
-He tours relentlessly with guitar and suitcase, sometimes with a small band, always looking to communicate through a song and to share something intangible with those willing to listen.
+He tours relentlessly with a guitar and a suitcase, sometimes with a small band, always looking to communicate through a song and to share something intangible with those willing to listen.

 It’s all for the love of the guitar.
 John plays a rumbling fingerstyle and sometimes uses a slide, sometimes plays the guitar on his lap, sometimes he detunes mid-song.
 His guitar work and honey-on-gravel vocals have brought crowds to pin-drop silence and rapturous applause.

 John currently has four self-released records out; 'The Fox and the Monk' (2006), 'Map Or Direction' (2009), 'Eavesdropping' (2011) and 'Great Lakes' (2013), with a fifth album, 'Headlong', on the way.